A Manc’s guide to: Ancoats, the super-cool foodie neighbourhood with a rich past

 Rock bar Jimmy’s, found on the corner of Cutting Room Square, has a great live music venue in its basement, and if you’re looking for cocktails The Jayne Eyre is a must.

-Vietnamese restaurant Nam curates an eclectic line-up of music events in its basement every weekend, and wine bar Blossom Street Social has regular DJs until 12.30am on Saturday nights – but as a general rule of thumb, most places close their doors early because of residents.
+Elsewhere, wine bar Blossom Street Social has regular DJs until 12.30am on Saturday nights – but as a general rule of thumb most places close their doors early because of residents.